All Episodes

 Well, they do right now.

-As soon as this bill gets passed, uh, not only is the employer going to have to fire some employees because even even the eight percent uh payroll tax for me is going to be a threefold increase in my health care costs.
+As soon as this bill gets passed, not only is the employer going to have to fire some employees because even the 8% payroll tax for me is going to be a three-fold increase in my health care costs.

 Right.

-Uh so I'm going to have to uh look and see if I can keep employees uh and uh of those employees that get to stay, they're gonna have to go on the government plan.
+And of those employees that get to stay, they're going to have to go on the government plan.

-The every aspect of it, the increase in unemployment, the expenses to you as a small businessman forcing you to cancel your plan and then get people in the public option.
+Aspect of it, the increase in unemployment, the expenses to you as a small businessman forcing you to cancel your plan and get people in the public option.

 It was really a well-written paragraph.